Designing Discontinuities: Empirical Demonstration

 In this section, we demonstrate our approach for the time zone design problem so as to explore the possibility of improving social capital, social mobility, and COVID-19 health.
-The econometric findings on the causal relationship between sunset time and these measures of human wellbeing that emerge in the RDD step of our demonstration may be of independent interest.
+The econometric findings on the causal relationship between sunset time and these measures of human wellbeing that emerge in the RDD analysis may be of independent interest.